Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 **Role**: Antagonist, Face Heel Turn.

-**Abilities**:
-- *Perfect form (final levels)*:
-Yok is a brilliant scientist, a genius.
-His anatomy and biology studies allowed him to make several experiments on the humans in order to create a new form of being, an improvement of the human race, combining together the best traits from both the plants and the humans.
-The mutants created by Yok are not perfect, they presents several flaws, but his last untested composite is much more powerful than the precedent ones.
-Having no choices, Yok tested his last composite on himself, transforming himself into the perfect mutant.
-As a mutant, Yok can mutate the form of his arms, thanks to the plants' traits, and make some special attacks.

 **Short Biography**:

 Yok is the leader of the research team sent on the planet to study its structure and liveability.
-After some studies, he found a way to mix up traits from plants and humans in order to create a mutant.
-Over time, he developed his plan to create the *Perfect form*.
+After some studies, he found a way to mix up traits from plants and humans, he made several experiments on the humans in order to create a new form of being, an improvement of the human race, combining together the best traits from both the plants and the humans.
+The mutants created by Yok are not perfect, they presents several flaws, but his last untested composite is much more powerful than the precedent ones allowing him to reach the *Perfect form*.
 He kept his plan and experiments secret to most of the scientists on the planet, but in the end Clara, Me and Max find it out and try to stop him.
 Having no choices, Yok transform himself into a mutant using his last untested composite, reaching the *Perfect form*.

 #### 2.3.1.5.
 The Primordial